standardholdingsllc/algobet/ARCHITECTURE.md

 - `scripts/test-*` helpers verify authentication, parameter formatting, and market normalization for each platform.
 - `npm run test-polymarket-expiry` and `npm run test-snapshot-health` provide quick guards for the Polymarket expiry prioritization and snapshot freshness helpers respectively.
 - `npm run test-cross-matching` exercises the semantic matcher across Kalshi, Polymarket, and sx.bet markets so “0 candidates” scenarios can be reproduced locally with deterministic fixtures.
-- `/api/snapshots/debug` surfaces live snapshot diagnostics (source, age, schema) for each platform, making it easy to confirm whether the bot is reading Redis or disk and why a snapshot might be skipped.
+- `/api/snapshots/debug` surfaces live snapshot diagnostics (source, age, schema) plus per-platform stats (`rawMarkets`, `withinWindow`, `hydratedWithOdds`, `stopReason`, `pagesFetched`, `writer`).
+Use it to confirm SX.bet is ingesting ≈2k markets; anything ≪100 means the snapshot worker is stale or pointing at the wrong Redis instance.
+- SX.bet small-snapshot runbook: (1) hit `/api/snapshots/debug` and inspect the SX.bet row (`rawMarkets`, `stopReason`).
+(2) Ensure the snapshot-worker host runs the same commit + env vars as Vercel (KV + SX creds).
+(3) If needed, delete the `market-snapshots:sxbet` key once—on the next cron run the bot will flag the missing snapshot, fetch all `/markets/active` pages via the paginated adapter, record the counts in metadata, and self-heal Redis/disk automatically.

 ---